parrotassassin15/eCPPT/Buffer-Overflow-Prep/Lab-Machine/Lab-Notes.md

 searchsploit --nmap xp-machine-tcp.xml
 ``

-But output was too versbose did not put it here and instead re ran the command manually
+But output was too versbose so I did not put it here and instead re-ran the command manually

 <img src="/images/searchsploit-1.png" >